Like everyone else, late night television was hit by Baby Yoda fever in 2019 thanks to The Mandalorian.

 For example, Daisy Ridley appeared on The Tonight Show Starring Jimmy Fallon.
 First, the Rey actress delivered an impressive rap recap of the entire Star Wars saga.
 Then Jimmy Fallon asked Ridley to compare the cuteness of Baby Yoda to that of porgs, the breakout stars of Star Wars: The Last Jedi.
 Ridley gave fans an honest answer:

 It’s hard to know if Disney wanted The Mandalorian to invade the press tour for The Rise of Skywalker.
 But at the end of the day, any Star Wars talk is good for Disney.
 They had to have seen this coming when the design for cute little Yoda was approved, right?

 Daisy Ridley may reconsider her pick of Baby Yoda as the cutest had she seen the version on Saturday Night Live.
 Kyle Mooney brought the Mandalorian star to “Weekend Update” and for some fans, it’s hard to see Baby Yoda the same way ever again.

 Time and time again we have seen fame go to the head of a new star.
 According to Saturday Night Live, Baby Yoda is just as susceptible to the pitfalls of fame.
 The adorable critter you see on screen is much different off of it, where he’s hanging out with Timothee Chalamet and the guys from the Sonic commercials.

-The Mandalorian will be back for season two in the fall of 2020.
-Fans will surely be anticipating the return of Baby Yoda, too.
+The Mandalorian returned for season two in the fall of 2020.
+Fans will surely be happy about the return of Baby Yoda, too.
 Late night will be waiting too and will no doubt deliver more jokes and sketches to celebrate everyone’s favorite foundling.